-Below is our honest comparison as we pit Italy vs Greece.
-We compare both before looking at the sights to explore, the food you can try, what natural attractions you can see in each, as well some amazing towns and cities you should visit.
+We compare their beaches, city, culture and more.
+Then we look at the sights to explore, the food you can try, what natural attractions you can see in each, as well some amazing towns and cities you should visit.
 All so you can make the right vacation decision.

 Both countries offer unique and exciting vacations, but which one is better depends on your priorities.